elXaptation/ventservo/README.md

 ```
 $ rostopic echo /servoPosition
-[ sample output... ]
 ```

 ### Modify ventservo configuration
-Besides being configured at start up, the venservo servo_ctl node will accept configurations changes via a dedicated service.
-It's intended to be totally on the fly, change any config parameter at any time.
+Besides being configured at start up, the venservo servo_ctl.py node will accept configurations changes via a dedicated service.
+Configuration/reconfiguration is intended to be totally on the fly, change any config parameter at any time.
 But, it's not quite there yet.
-Best/recommended practice is to disable the motor, make the change and re-enable the motor to get the most predictable result.
+Best/recommended practice, today, is to disable the motor, make the change and re-enable the motor to get the most predictable result.
 I plan to make on the fly really work in the future.

 1. Disable the  motor:
 ```